MISSION & Vision

 Principle #2: We’re Stronger When We Collaborate

-That means bringing people together — not just policy makers, but youth, young adults, parents, educators, researchers, and more — and building diverse, bi-partisan coalitions that are strong enough to educate and advocate for policies and programs that promote diversity, equity, and inclusion in schools at national, state and local levels.
+That means bringing parents, students, community members, educators, policymakers, and other constituencies of people together and building diverse, nonpartisan coalitions that are strong enough to educate and advocate for policies and programs that promote school diversity efforts at national, state, and local levels.

 Principle #3: Mass Mobilizations Make Change